railslove/rcvr-app/README.md

 The public part of this keypair is embedded inside the QR Code, together with a unique identifier for each table.
 When guests scans this QR Code, they enter their data, which will be encrypted using this public key.
 This encrypted data will be stored on our server, together with the table identifier and checkin date / checkout date.

-When the public health department requests data for a specific timerange from the owner, we will send him the encrypted data of each guest in this timerange.
+When the public health department requests data for a specific timerange from the owner, we will send them the encrypted data of each guest in this timerange.
 The owner can decrypt this data using his private key, and send it to the public health department.

 When a guest checks in, a random ID will be saved on the guest's device. **recover** will provide a public feed of all checkin IDs which are in danger of a COVID19 infection.
 The IDs can be public because they cannot be traced back to a person.
 Only the guest's device knows if one of the stored IDs is also inside this public feed.
 If this is the case, we can notify the guest of the potential infection.